 Both esophageal and gastric varices are best diagnosed by endoscopy, which may also identify varices at high risk of bleeding (eg, those with red markings).
 Endoscopy is also critical to exclude other causes of acute bleeding (eg, peptic ulcer), even in patients known to have varices; perhaps as many as one third of patients with known varices who have upper GI bleeding have a nonvariceal source.

 Because varices are typically associated with significant hepatic disease, evaluation for possible coagulopathy is important.
 Laboratory tests include complete blood count (CBC) with platelets, prothrombin time (PT), partial thromboplastin time (PTT), and liver tests.
-Bleeding patients should have type and cross-match for 6 units of packed red blood cells.
+Bleeding patients should have type and cross-match for multiple (typically ≥ 6) units of packed red blood cells.

-Because varices are invariably diagnosed during endoscopy, primary treatment is endoscopic.
+Because varices are diagnosed only during endoscopy, the primary treatment is endoscopic.
 Endoscopic banding of varices is preferred over injection sclerotherapy.
-At the same time, IV octreotide (a synthetic analog of somatostatin, which may also be used) should be given.
+At the same time, IV octreotide (a synthetic analog of somatostatin, which may also be used) should be given (2 Treatment references Varices are dilated veins in the distal esophagus or proximal stomach caused by elevated pressure in the portal venous system, typically from cirrhosis.
+They may bleed massively but cause no... read more ).
 Octreotide increases splanchnic vascular resistance by inhibiting the release of splanchnic vasodilator hormones (eg, glucagon, vasoactive intestinal peptide).
 The usual dose is a 50-mcg IV bolus, followed by infusion of 50 mcg/hour.
 Octreotide is preferred over previously used agents such as vasopressin and terlipressin, because it has fewer adverse effects.

 If bleeding continues or recurs despite these measures, emergency techniques to shunt blood from the portal system to the vena cava can lower portal pressure and diminish bleeding.
 A TIPS procedure is the emergency intervention of choice.
 TIPS is an invasive radiologic procedure in which a guidewire is passed from the vena cava through the liver parenchyma into the portal circulation.
 The resultant passage is dilated by a balloon catheter, and a metallic stent is inserted, creating a bypass between the portal and hepatic venous circulations.
 Stent size is crucial.
 If the stent is too large, portal-systemic encephalopathy results because of diversion of too much portal blood flow from the liver.
 If the stent is too small, it is more likely to occlude.
 Surgical portacaval shunts, such as the distal spleno-renal shunt, work by a similar mechanism but are more invasive and have a higher immediate mortality.